ChainSafe/protocol/includes/contact.md

 To apply, send a short introduction and a résumé to <afri@chainsafe.io> to get the conversation started.
 Please indicate which team you are interested in the most or what programming language ecosystem you personally prefer.

+We get a lot of applications.
+If you don't hear back from us within two weeks, feel free to send a quick follow up!